magentabusiness/magentabusiness.github.io/docs/samples/exxn/exxn.md

 ## Additional information

 ### Troubleshooting
  - The most common problem in the integration process is not having a connection with the MQTT Broker.
-Make sure the device is connected to the internet and is able to communicate with the ThingsBoard Broker.
+Make sure the device is connected to the internet and is able to communicate with the IoT Hub Broker.
  - Another common problem is not setting the correct Access Token.
-Check that the provided Access token is configured in ThingsBoard for the device.
+Check that the provided Access token is configured in IoT Hub for the device.

 <br>